-- Keep your eyes on the road.
 Don’t use your cellphone, mess with your GPS, or otherwise distract yourself from your driving task.
-A moment’s inattention is all that’s needed to cause an accident.
+A moment’s inattention is all that’s needed to cause an auto accident.

-If you follow all these tips and still get into an accident, then you’re probably justified in complaining about the other guy.
+If you follow all these tips and still get into a car accident, then you’re probably justified in complaining about the other guy.
 But even then, be constructive by contacting us first.
 As your auto accident attorney, we’ll take care of you.